Selina Enters DC Market With New Hotel Aimed at Younger Travelers

 Selina’s new 600-bed Chicago property will be located at 100 East Chestnut Street

-Overall, the five new locations will add nearly 2,000 beds to Selina’s global network and advance the company’s strategy to scale in large urban markets.
+Overall, the five new locations will bring nearly 2,000 beds to Selina’s global network and advance the company’s goal to expand in major urban markets.

 “As the eighth-most visited city in the U.S., Washington, D.C., is representative of a broader shift we are making from the remote, off-the-grid locations where we started into more urban markets,” Museri said.
 “This shift corresponds with the travel preferences of our target audience — which is primarily made up of millennials and Gen Z travelers — who are looking for diverse travel options and authentic experiences everywhere they go.”